How to keep safe in the water

-Stay safe and have fun in the water by following these tips.
+Be safer and have fun in the water by following these tips.

 Decide with Safeswim

-Safety in the surf, rivers and lakes
+Safety in the surf, rivers, lakes and pools

-Whether you’re heading to a patrolled beach, enjoying a day in a regional park, or cooling off at your favourite local swimming spot, we have some golden rules for you to follow to stay safer and have an enjoyable swim.
+Whether you’re heading to a lifeguarded beach, enjoying a day in a regional park, or cooling off at your favourite local swimming spot, we have some golden rules for you to follow to stay safer and have an enjoyable swim.

 Know your limits - too many people get into trouble in the water because they overestimate their abilities and underestimate the conditions.
 Stay within your abilities and skill level and know what you can and can't do in open water.
 Test yourself in a pool or other safer environments first.